howerj/cdb/readme.md

 The wish list contains a list of ideas that may be cool to implemented, but probably will not be, or can be implemented on top of the program anyway.

+- One way of improving performance would be to keep the first, initial, hash table in memory.
+This is 2KiB, however this conflicts with a goal of minimal memory usage.
+In fact all of the indexes could be stored in memory, speeding up the search.
+One, or both, levels could be enabled by a compile time option.
 - Adding a header along with a [CRC][] for error detection, lessons learned from other file formats can be incorporated, some guides are available at:
   - <https://softwareengineering.stackexchange.com/questions/171201>